Study of the decay pattern of $f_0 (1370)$ as a $\kappa \bar{\kappa }$ molecular state: Isospin conventions

 Let $I$ being an isospin operator in the Hilbert space, and its corresponding isospin transform matrix is $\bm{\tau}/2$.
-As discussed in the Ref.~\cite{Martin:1970hmp}, we know that due to the fact that $\hat{C}$ does not commute with the step operators $I_1 \pm i I_2$, the relative phases of the antiparticle states will not satisfy the following requirement
+As discussed in Ref.~\cite{Martin:1970hmp}, due to the fact that $\hat{C}$ does not commute with the step operators $I_1 \pm i I_2$, the relative phases of the antiparticle states will not satisfy the following requirement

 Both of the deficiencies are removed by constructing the antiparticle isospin multiplet, which is denoted by $\overline{| I m \rangle}$ , with the help of the G-conjugation operator:

 $\eta_I$ is choose to be $-1$ as discussed in~\cite{Martin:1970hmp} .